Segregation of white light into different component colours (when light passes throug a prism) is called dispersion of light.

 When a ray of light enters the prism, it bends towards the normal; because light is entering from a rarer medium to a denser medium.
 Similarly, when the light emerges from the prism, it follows the laws of refraction of light.
 Due to the angle of the prism and due to different wavelengths of different components of white light; the emergent ray gets segregated into different colours.
 Finally, a colourful band of seven colours is obtained.
 This phenomenon is called dispersion of white light by the prism.

-Formation of Rainbow: Raindrops work like a prism.
-When white light enters a raindrop, it experiences refraction and total internal refraction inside the raindrop.
+Raindrops work like a prism.
+When white light enters a raindrop, it experiences refractionm dispersion and internal reflection inside the raindrop.
 The emergent light experiences dispersion of light.
 As a result, rainbow is formed against the backdrop of sky.

 When light enters from one medium to another, there is a deviation in its path.
 This phenomenon is called refraction of light.
 Atmosphere is composed of layers of various optical densities.
 Because of this, light rays passing through various layers of atmosphere; get deviated.
 Many interesting phenomenon can be observed because of atmospheric refraction.
 Some of them are given here.